retroryan/real_estate_ai_search/elasticsearch_in_depth/elastic_in_depth.md

 - Subscription matching: Connect users to relevant content

 #### Example 11: Vector Similarity Search - Semantic/AI Search

+**Overview:**
+Vector similarity search (k-nearest neighbor) enables semantic search by finding documents with similar meaning rather than just matching keywords.
+Documents and queries are converted to high-dimensional vectors using ML models (like BERT), then compared using distance metrics (cosine similarity, Euclidean distance).
+This powers AI-driven search that understands context and meaning, finding relevant documents even when they use different terminology.
+The example shows hybrid search combining vectors with traditional keywords for optimal relevance.

+**What this query does:**
+Finds the 50 most semantically similar financial documents to a query vector (from an ML model), filtered to 2024 technology sector filings, with additional keyword boosting for "artificial intelligence" mentions, using reciprocal rank fusion to combine vector and text scores.

+**Where This Code Runs:**
+- **Execution Context**: AI-powered search services, semantic search APIs
+- **Vector Generation**: Separate ML service (Python with transformers library) creates vectors
+- **Infrastructure Path**: Query → Embedding Service → Vector Search → Result Reranking
+- **Index Preparation**: Documents pre-processed through BERT/GPT models during ingestion
+- **Hardware Requirements**: ML nodes with GPUs for real-time embedding generation
+- **Common Architecture**: Microservice pattern with embedding cache (Redis)
+- **Performance Notes**: First query slow (embedding generation), subsequent queries use cache

 **The Query:**
 ```json